Trail Ridge: Geology

 Trail Ridge is believed to have originated as a barrier island system separating the Atlantic Ocean from a coastal lagoon.
 The Okefenokee Swamp is believed to be a remnant of the northern end of that lagoon.
-It is possible that the barrier system grew northward as a spit from an island at the southern end of the Northern Highlands of Florida, but growth southward from the mainland coast in what is now Georgia would be more consistent with the southward littoral drift along the Atlantic Coast of Georgia and Florida.
+It is possible that the barrier system grew northward as a spit from an island at the southern end of the Northern Highlands of Florida, but growth southward from the mainland coast in what is now Georgia would be more consistent with the southward littoral drift along the Atlantic coast of Georgia and Florida.
 Trail Ridge rises and broadens towards its southern end, transforming into a karst landscape with many lakes in solution holes.
-The eastern slope of the ridge has the profile of an offshore seaward slope.
+The eastern slope has the profile of an offshore seaward slope.
 That slope is offset twice towards the southern end of the ridge.
 A relic spit extends northward from each offset.
-The more northerly relic spit is separated from Trail Ridge by Black Creek, which originates from Kingsley Lake and other lakes in the karst landscape at the southern end of the ridge and flows to the St. Johns River.
-The more southerly relic spit is separated from the karstic highland at the southern end of Trail Ridge by Ates Creek, a tributary of Black Creek.
+The more northerly relic spit is separated from Trail Ridge by Black Creek, which originates from Kingsley Lake and other lakes in the karst landscape at the southern end and flows to the St. Johns River.
+The southerly relic spit is separated from the karstic highland at the southern end by Ates Creek, a tributary of Black Creek.

-Core samples from bore holes on the Trail Ridge in Georgia have produced fossil shells of molluscs.
+Core samples from bore holes in Georgia have produced fossil shells of molluscs.
 The fossils are all from extant shallow marine species.
 The absence of fossils of extinct species argues for an age no earlier than the late Pleistocene for the ridge.
-Descriptions of the internal structure of the ridge have been reported for the ore-bearing sands at the southern end of the Trail, in Bradford and Clay counties, Florida.

-The part of Trail Ridge in Florida is designated by the Florida Geological Survey as a geomorphological province in the Barrier Island Sequence District.
+Descriptions of the internal structure of the ridge have been reported for the ore-bearing sands at the southern end.
+The part in Florida is designated by the Florida Geological Survey as a geomorphological province in the Barrier Island Sequence District.